 Camping on BLM land in Texas

 You can camp on Texas BLM land at the Cross Bar SRMA in the Texas Panhandle.
-Expect rural camping, meaning that there are zero amenities or improvements.
-In camping parlance, you are “boondocking” or “dry camping” when camping on BLM land in Texas.
-You will need to bring everything you need including water, and make sure to pack a shovel (if you know what I mean).
+Expect primitive camping, meaning that there are zero amenities or improvements.
+You need to pack in every necessity, including a shovel to bury human and pet refuse, and pack out all trash.